-With hiring managers or other staffing professionals spending so little time on your resume in their first pass, it is very important to make sure your resume makes the best impression possible.
-One way to do that is to choose the resume format that best highlights your experience, education, and skills.
+With hiring managers and other staffing professionals spending so little time on your resume in their first pass, it is crucial to make sure your resume makes the best initial impression.
+One way to do this is to choose the resume format that best highlights your experience, education, and skills.

-In this lesson, we will explore the various ways key information is presented on a chronological, functional, and combination resume.
+In this lesson, we will explore the various ways key information is presented in chronological, functional, and combination resumes.

 The chronological resume works best for job seekers who:

-Click on the buttons in the interactive to learn more about the Chronological resume format.
-Visit the Resume Gallery to see a full view of the bookkeeper sample resume used in this interactive.
+Click the buttons in the interactive below to learn more about the chronological resume format.

 On a chronological resume, every job that is listed should be written in a way that makes it relevant to the position you are seeking.

 Joe tailored his clerk and teller positions with cash transaction language that related to bookkeeping.
-Also, by including these experiences, he has shown a steady work history from 1993.
+Also, by including these experiences, he has shown a steady work history since 2003.

 The functional resume works well if you:

-Click on the buttons in the interactive to learn more about the Functional resume format.
-Visit the Resume Gallery to see a full view of the experienced paralegal sample resume used in this interactive.
+Click the buttons in the interactive below to learn more about the functional resume format.

-On the functional resume, the work history area lists current and previous jobs, but does not include dates.
+On a functional resume, the work history area lists current and previous jobs but does not include dates.
 This may be a good strategy for job seekers who want to minimize a long break in employment or for older job seekers who worry that age may be a limiting factor.